tobitege/DU-yfs-tools/README.md

 With our route, YFS starts at "Chr 1", landed on the ground.
 It then ascends up above it to 450m to reach "Chr 1F", turns and flies toward "Chr 2F" still at 450 meters and there finally descends vertically down to "Chr 2" and is landed again.

-This way of "*landed waypoint -> takeoff vertically to "F" -> fly over to next waypoint's F -> land again*" is then common between all waypoints.
+This is the way: "*landed at waypoint 1 -> takeoff vertically to 1F -> fly over to waypoint 2F -> land at 2*" is repeated between waypoints.

-Within the route all the "at flight" waypoints will be marked as "not selectable" and "not skippable", so only "Chr 1", "Chr 2" etc. are shown on the "Waypoints" list on screen (outside of the route editor) by YFS.
+Within the route all the at flight waypoints will be marked as "not selectable" and "not skippable", so only "Chr 1", "Chr 2" etc. are shown on the "Waypoints" list on screen (outside of the route editor) by YFS.

 *Disclaimer:* due to the common altitude setting for all "at flight" waypoints, this works best *out of the box* for either flatlands or areas with little to no difference in maximum terrain elevation between all sites.